Karen E. Willcox Professor of Aeronautics & Astronautics | Co-Director of MIT Center for Computational Engineering

 In addition to her research pursuits, Willcox is active in education innovation.
 She is currently Chair of the MIT OpenCourseWare Faculty Advisory Board.
 She served as co-Chair of the MIT Online Education Policy Initiative and co-Chair of the 2013-2014 Institute wide Task Force on the Future of MIT Education.
 She is a recognized innovator in the U.S. education landscape, where she is a 2015 recipient of the First in the World Department of Education grant.

-Willcox is Associate Fellow of the AIAA and member of SIAM, ASEE and ASME.
+Willcox is Fellow of SIAM, Associate Fellow of AIAA, and member of ASEE and ASME.
 She has served in multiple leadership positions within AIAA and SIAM, including leadership roles in the SIAM Activity Group on Computational Science and Engineering and in the AIAA Multidisciplinary Design Optimization Technical Committee.
 She is Section Editor of SIAM Journal on Scientific Computing and Associate Editor of AIAA Journal.
+She is a current member of the National Academies Board on Mathematical Sciences and Analytics, and has served on four National Academies studies.

 Congratulations to PhD student Elizabeth Qian for having her paper Multifidelity Monte Carlo ebstimation of variance and sensitivity indices accepted for publication in SIAM/ASA Journal on Uncertainty Quantification.
 This paper is joint work with our DiaMonD collaborators at Los Alamos National Laboratory.